 It seems that with my collection of vintage recipe cards, the Curtin Publications has, shall we say, the most unusual of recipes I’ve ever seen.

-This week I just started receiving some of my awesome vintage recipe finds from ebay.
+I buy a lot of my vintage recipe cards from Ebay.
 I found a recipe collection from Paul Hamlyn Ltd 1967 (pictured above).
 I had no idea who Paul Hamlyn was, so I googled him.
 Turns out, he was a pretty awesome guy.

 Marguerite Patten’s cookery programs were first broadcasted on the BBC in 1947!
 Julia Child’s first tv show was in 1963.
 I had no idea that the tv was happening in the 40’s until I did researched for this post.
 Marguerite was offended when called a celebrity chef and insisted that till the day she died, she was a home economist.